CONGRATULATIONS ON YOUR ENGAGEMENT!

 CANDLES – Candles for the two altar candlesticks are provided by the church.
 There are two candelabras available you can use.
 If a wedding/unity candle is to be used, the candle must be provided by the couple as well as two small tapers with which to light it.

-BULLETINS – If you would like the church to print bulletins for the wedding ceremony, the information and blank bulletins must be given to the church secretary at least two weeks prior to the wedding.
+BULLETINS – If you would like the church to print bulletins for the wedding ceremony, the information and blank bulletins must be given to the church office manager at least two weeks prior to the wedding.

 RICE / BIRDSEED – There is to be NO rice used here on church grounds for weddings.
 Birdseed is permissible, but must be used only outside.
 Further, if any posed photographs are to be taken after the service, these must be done before the birdseed is thrown.
 Otherwise, it gets tracked back into the church and makes a monumental clean-up task.